-Pyga relies on Siemens PLM Software solution partner ESTEQ.
+Pyga relies on Siemens Digital Industries Software solution partner ESTEQ.
 “We have had great technical support from ESTEQ regarding the purchase as well as installation and licensing of Solid Edge,” says Redecker.
 “ESTEQ has also provided assistance with detailed durability testing, measurement and simulation services to validate our mountain bike designs.”

 The advanced capabilities of Solid Edge have enabled Pyga to explore new design possibilities and improve the performance, aesthetics and quality of its bicycles.
 “The implementation of Solid Edge 3D CAD software with complex surfacing capabilities allowed us to create intricate designs of our high-end carbon composite bikes and redesign the existing aluminum models,” says Morewood.